 - Last Updated 1/20/13

 KD-9 and KD-10 (K/AKD9 and K/AKD10) are the new generation of ATGMs developed for Z-10 (KD-9 & 10) and Z-19 (KD-9) attack helicopters.
 Between them KD-9 is lighter and smaller while KD-10 is heavier and bigger.
 Up to 8 can be carried at a time.
 The missile appears in the same class of American AGM-114 Hellfire but without the forward control fins.
 It also features a semi-active laser seeker believed to have been derived from the one used by Russian Krasnopol 152mm laser-guided projectile (CEP≤3m).
 Therefore the missile is not fire-and-forget.
 It has been speculated that an MMW seeker is being developed for KD-9/KD-10, coupled with the new mast mounted MMW radar being tested on Z-19.
-Recent images showed the KD-9 can also be fried from Z-9WA attack helicopter, Mi-17V5 transport helicopter and Wing Loong UCAV, suggesting it is gradually replacing the old KD-8 ATGM.
+KD-9/10 can also be fried from Z-9WZ attack helicopter, Mi-17V5 transport helicopter and Wing Loong I/Wing Loong II UCAV, suggesting it has replaced the old KD-8 ATGM.
 The export version of KD-10 is dubbed BA-7.
 Some specifications (KD-10): length 1,775mm, diameter 170mm, weight 46kg, range 2,000-7,000m, armor penetration 1,400mm.
-The latest images (August 2015) suggested that a new version (KD-10A) has been developed featuring a larger and improved laser seeker.
+The latest report (July 2020) suggested that the next generation stand-off ATGM is being developed for Z-10/Z-19, featuring multiple guidance modes.